apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the order for creating and initializing components.
+<p>Specifies the order for creating and initializing entities.
-This is designed for components that depend on one another.
-Components without dependencies can be grouped together.</p>
+This is designed for entities that depend on one another.
+Entities without dependencies can be grouped together.</p>
-<p>Components that can be provisioned independently or have no dependencies can be listed together in the same stage,
+<p>Entities that can be provisioned independently or have no dependencies can be listed together in the same stage,
 separated by commas.</p>
 </td>
 </tr>